hpcc-systems/Medley/README.md

 The runtime version of this library is used by the HPCC Systems platform code, but Medley requires the header files as well since you're compiling new code using Unicode support.
-If you receive an error indicating that the file unicode/unistr.h cannot be found, then you need to install library package.
+If you receive an error indicating that the file unicode/unistr.h cannot be found, then you need to install a library package.
 For either RHEL/CentOS or Debian operating systems, that package is libicu-dev.
-At minimum, you need to install it on the that compiles your ECL code (the node running eclccserver).
+At minimum, you need to install it on the node that compiles your ECL code (the node running eclccserver).

 ## Versions